Medsaad/oraios-queries/README.md

 });
 ```
 All the following functions return a promise:
-- `.list()`: lists all results found in the form of array of objects.
+- `list()`: lists all results found in the form of array of objects.
 - `col(column_name)`: returns an array of values of a certain column.
 - `listAfter(offset)`: skip an *offset* amount of  values and then list all values after it.
 - `firstOne()`: returns an object of the first row that meets conditions specified.